 +1 604 783 4165 / Barb@JustasonMI.com / twitter: @BarbJustason

 These are the findings of a Justason Market Intelligence (JMI) survey of Metro Vancouver adults.
 All respondents were aged 18 years and older.
-Conducted and sponsored by Justason Market Intelligence, this online survey was completed June 12 to 14, 2020.
+Conducted and sponsored by Justason Market Intelligence for public education purposes, this online survey was completed June 12 to 14, 2020.

 The sample source is the firm’s online panel of BC consumers, which is recruited primarily through random digit dialling of landlines and mobile phones.
 The final sample was weighted to match the demographic and regional characteristics of Metro Vancouver according to the most recent census.
 The sample of 741 Metro Vancouver residents carries a margin of error of +/-3.6 percentage points 95 per cent of the time.
 Smaller base sizes, including population subgroups, carry wider error margins.